 Our rain barrel can be seen from the curb, so it was key for me to keep it working with our design.
 If you haven’t figured it out yet, my barrel is a food-grade 55 gallon drum that used to house apple juice.
 I bought two drums, one for this and the other for a compost tumbler we built.
 So, that means that you can do this too!

 First, if you want to set up a DIY rain barrel of your very own, consider finding a food-grade 55 gallon drum.
 I paid about $40 for one, so this is definitely affordable as opposed to those expensive store-bought ones.
-Second, you’ll want to purchase this diverter kit.
+Second, you’ll want to purchase a diverter kit.
 It fits standard home downspouts.
 However, you’ll also want to make sure you are legally allowed to collect water in your city.
 Some, unfortunately, have limitations.

 Next, you can use your drum as-is or dress it up.
 I used second-hand paint many moons ago, but now I’m going to make this puppy sing. haha.
 In order to do that, I need some fun tools.